Rajat083/gamify-django/README.md

 - 👤 User authentication (login/register)
 - ⚙️ Admin panel to manage users and data
 - 🧩 Modular Django apps
-- 🔄 Vercel + WSGI + Procfile included for deployment
+- 🔄 Render for backend Railway for DataBase

 ---